Duane Silverstein: Awards and recognition

 In 2009, Silverstein was selected as an "All-Star Among Us" and honored at Major League Baseball’s All-Star Game.
 Silverstein was a 2010 recipient of the Jefferson Award for Public Service in the San Francisco Bay area.

-On behalf of Seacology, he received the Prince Albert II of Monaco Laureate for Outstanding Innovation in 2015.
 Having worked in island and marine conservation for 30 years, Silverstein has authored 30 articles for newspapers and magazines such as: Asian Geographic, Fathoms, Ocean Geographic, the Oakland Tribune, and other publications.
 He has appeared in Scuba Diving Magazine, the Divers Alert Network, and the San Francisco Chronicle.
+In 2022, Scuba Diving Magazine named Silverstein a recipient of its Sea Hero Award.

 During Silverstein's tenure as executive director, Seacology has won various awards including the United Nations Climate Secretariat's Momentum for Change climate action award.
+On behalf of Seacology, he received the Prince Albert II of Monaco Laureate for Outstanding Innovation in 2015.
 While serving as executive director of Seacology, the non-profit was nominated for the 2020 Nobel Peace Prize.
-In 2022, Scuba Diving Magazine named Silverstein a recipient of its Sea Hero Award.
+In 2024 in a ceremony at the Wharton School of Business on behalf of Seacology, Silverstein accepted the $250,000 Lipman Family Prize for outstanding vision, inspiration and impact.